-The health promotion track prepares students for careers in a variety of settings including corporate, hospital-based, community, government and entrepreneur enterprises.
+The health promotion program prepares students for careers in a variety of settings including corporate, hospital-based, community, government and entrepreneur enterprises.
 Students culminate their degree requirements with an on-site internship during their last semester.
-This degree track prepares students for American College of Sports Medicine certificates and National Commission for Health Education Credentialing for the Health Education Specialist.
+This degree track prepares students for certification as Certified Health Education Specialists as well as certification by the American College of Sports Medicine.